 What to expect from recovery

 After your procedure, be sure to ask your doctor any questions you may have about your device or medication.
-In addition, your healthcare team will give you post-operative directions, which may include:
+In addition, your health care team will give you post-procedure directions, which may include:

 - Call your doctor if you have any swelling, redness or discharge around your incision, or if you notice anything unusual or unexpected, such as developing a fever that does not go away in two or three days